mk-fg/waterfox/README.rst

 ```````

 Simple new-tab homepage with some non-eye-burning background image and JS checks
-for some parameters in `ghacks user.js`_ or similar must-have sane settings preset
+for some parameters in `arkenfox/user.js`_ or similar must-have settings preset.
-(see `this handy comparison page`_ for more).

-I install ghacks as vendor.js, so it'd be easy to diff or override as necessary,
+I install preset as vendor.js, so it'd be easy to diff or override as necessary,
 but if waterfox screws up loading that, it might not be immediately obvious,
 hence that simple option-check in every new tab.